Chart Color Schemes

 Population

-Population growth drivers in Vale Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Vale Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Vale Park is around 2,616 as of Nov 2025.
-This reflects an increase of 164 people since the 2021 Census, which reported a population of 2,452 people.
-The change is inferred from the resident population of 2,613 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,590 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Vale Park's growth of 6.7% since the 2021 census exceeded the SA3 area's growth of 6.2%, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Vale Park's estimated population is around 2,555.
+This shows an increase of 103 people since the 2021 Census, which reported a population of 2,452.
+The increase is inferred from AreaSearch's estimate of 2,529 residents following examination of ABS ERP data release in June 2024 and additional 13 validated new addresses since the Census date.
+This results in a density ratio of 2,529 persons per square kilometer, placing Vale Park in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, ending Nov 2025, Vale Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends project an above median growth for national areas, with Vale Park expected to increase by 422 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods.
+Future population trends project an above median growth for national areas.
+By 2041, Vale Park is expected to increase by 422 persons, reflecting a total increase of 19.1% over the 17 years from Nov 2025.

 Frequently Asked Questions - Population